geniusrise/.github/profile/README.md

 AI agents.

 It defines components and orchestrates them providing observability, state management and data handling, all while supporting diverse infrastructures.
-With its mmodular architecture,
+With its modular and unopinonated architecture,
 <span style="color:#e4e48c">Geniusrise</span> empowers teams to build, share,
 and deploy AI across various platforms.